 While I haven't seen very many, a lot of people say that this is the best Botanical Garden in South America, and even in all of Latin America!

-You will want to see the unique Orquidoeroama Mesh structure, which is a genius design allowing for the collection of rainwater and protection of orchids and butterflies.
+You will want to see the unique Orquidoeroama Mesh structure, which is a genius design allowing for the collection of rainwater and the protection of orchids and butterflies.

 3. The Cable Cars - Medellín Metrocable